dallasgutauckis/tarkov-market-obs-plugin/README.md

 ## Template Management

-Tarkuck uses template matching to detect items.
+The plugin uses template matching to detect items.
 Templates are stored in the `data/templates` directory.
 Each template is a PNG image named after the item's unique ID from the Tarkov Market API.

 ### Automatic Template Download